2023 Most Popular Writing Studies Bachelor's Degree Schools

 Full Writing Studies at Western Washington University Report

-With a ranking of #10, Bowling Green State University - Main Campus did quite well on this year’s most popular schools for writing studies students working on their bachelor’s degree.
-Located in the fringe town of Bowling Green, BGSU is a public school with a fairly large student population.
+Bowling Green State University - Main Campus landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree writing studies programs.
+Located in the town of Bowling Green, BGSU is a public college with a large student population.

 About 53% of the students majoring in writing at the school are women while 47% are male.